Book Four in The Angelbound Origins Series

 I purse my lips, considering.
-“A concussion is a serious thing, but the guy in question is a warrior and he attacked me first.
-I don’t see anything here that beats you being an anti-demonic douche.”
+“A concussion is a serious thing, but the guy in question is a warrior, and he came at me first.
+I don’t see anything here that beats you being an anti-demon dope.”

 Lincoln scrubs his hands over his face.
-I know that particular move of his.
+I know that particular move.
 I’m totally winning.

-With demonic speed, I move to straddle him and pull his hands from behind his neck.
-Lacing my fingers with his, I pin Lincoln’s hands above his head.
+With supernatural speed, I move to straddle Lincoln, pull his hands from behind his neck, and pin them above his head.
 “Give up, loser.”

-Lincoln’s gaze moves up and down my naked torso.
+Lincoln’s gaze moves down my naked torso.
 My stomach tightens.
 That’s one hot look, right there.